Painting with balls is a fun way to combine process art and science. Use these simple ideas to extend your art activity to include science.

 Do you have any additional ideas for using balls and marbles to create art?
 I would love to hear about them in the comments at the end of this article.

-Are you looking for additional preschool STEAM activities, check out the following resources in my store.
+Are you looking for additional preschool STEAM activities for your kids?
+Check out the following resources in my store.
 Click on the images below to check them out.